ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Auditor    ->       Collect Receipts     Replay Ledger
 ~~~~

-The SCITT architecture consists of a very loose federation of Transparency Services, and a set of common formats and protocols for issuing, registering and auditing Claims.
+The SCITT architecture consists of a very loose federation of Receipt Services, and a set of common formats and protocols for issuing, registering and auditing Claims.
-In order to accomodate as many TS implementations as possible, this document only specifies the format of Claims (which must be used by all Issuers) and a very thin wrapper format for Receipts, which specifies the TS identity and the Ledger algorithm.
-Most of the details of the Receipt's contents are specific to the Ledger algorithm.
-The {{-RECEIPTS}} document defines two initial Ledger algorithms (for historical and sparse Merkle Trees), but other Ledger formats (such as blockchains, or hybrid historical and indexed Merkle Trees) may be proposed later.
+In order to accomodate as many RS implementations as possible, this document only specifies the format of Claims (which must be used by all Issuers) and a very thin wrapper format for Receipts, which specifies the RS identity and the verification algorithm.
+Most of the details of the Receipt's contents are specific to the verification algorithm.
+For example, if the RS uses a Ledger to track Receipts, then the algorithm must necessarily describe how to use the Ledger contents to help verify a Receipt.
+The {{?RECEIPTS=I-D.birkholz-scitt-receipts}} document defines several initial Ledger algorithms (for historical and sparse Merkle Trees), but other Ledger formats (such as blockchains or hybrid historical and indexed Merkle Trees) may be specified.

 In this section, we describe at a high level the three main roles and associated processes in SCITT: Issuers and the Claim issuance process, transparency Ledgers and the Claim Registration process, and Verifiers and the Receipt validation process.